morvencao/mcsm/README.md

 ## Requirements

-- `open-cluster-management.io` or Red Hat Advanced Cluster Management for Kubernetes.
+- `open-cluster-management.io` or Red Hat Advanced Cluster Management for Kubernetes v2.3+
-- `submariner-addon` enabled for the connected clusters in the mesh.
+- `submariner-addon` enabled for the connected clusters in the mesh in managedclusterset named `mcsm-demo`.

 # How to use

-1. Deploy the `istio-operator` Application:
+1. Replace the `<istio-chart-repository-url>` in `subscriptions/istio-operator/channel.yaml` and then deploy the `istio-operator` Application:

 ```
 oc apply -k subscriptions/istio-operator